Georodin/RedditMediaGrabber/README.md

 If you are adding a subreddit, the new button will grab new post, while leaving it unchecked will only download the "Hot" section.

-When you added a subreddit or user, then you can press "Start" and the Reddit Media Grabber will grab all media from entry and save it to your disk.
+When you added a subreddit or user, then you can press "Start" and the Reddit Media Grabber will grab all media from the user or subreddit and save it to your disk.

 Now you can also reload the [local Viewer page](http://localhost/redditgrabber).